 Since Semester 1, 2018 new students have been registered using the student management information web-based system, Uni-10 (U10).
-Therefore, registration is now done online at the Koiari Park Campus office: Registrar, School Dean, Residential Dean, DOSS - Capacity Training Program (CTP), Day Students and the Media Office, all upload the information and allocation for each student into the system.
+Therefore, registration is now done online at the Koiari Park Campus

+Financial clearance from the Business Office is the prerequisite to gaining access to the online registration process.
+Each required office: Registrar, School Dean, Residential Dean, DOSS - Capacity Training Program (CTP), Day Students and the Media Office, all upload the information and allocation for each student into the system.
 Personal information of the student is verified and each office requirement is uploaded to complete the process.